lake-wg/edhoc/draft-selander-lake-traces.md

 ## message_3

-Since METHOD = 0, I authenticates using signatures.
+Since METHOD = 0, I authenticates using signatures with the EDHOC signature algorithm.
-I's signature key pair for use with the EDHOC signature algorithm is:
+I's signature key pair using Ed25519 is (note that Ed448 would also be compatible with EdDSA):

 ~~~~~~~~
 SK_I (Raw Value) (Initiator's private authentication key) (32 bytes)